 - We encourage parents to support their child’s learning through reading books and a wide variety of other homework activities.

 - What do I I do if I want to make a complaint?

-If there are any complaints relating to the provision for children with SEND these will be dealt with in the first instance by the class teacher and SENDCO, then, if unresolved, by the Executive Head Teacher.
+If there are any complaints relating to the provision for children with SEND these will be dealt with in the first instance by the class teacher and SENCO, then, if unresolved, by the Head of School.
 The Academy Representative with specific responsibility for SEND may be involved if necessary.
 In the case of an unresolved complaint the issue should be taken through the Academy Committee complaints procedure